GIZIN AI Agents vs Generic AI Agents

 GrowthOver time, becomes "the one who knows this organization"

-Hand a task to an AI agent, and you get a "deliverable" back.
-Work with an AI employee, and "experience" accumulates.
+Hand a task to a generic AI agent, and you get a "deliverable" back.
+Work with a GIZIN AI agent, and "experience" accumulates.
 This difference compounds over time.

 Comparison Table